GatienBouyssou/Skatos/readme.md

 CM2104 Group Project Repository
 # Skatos.tv

+Skatos is a webtsite that helps you listing all the movies you are watching, you've watched and the movies you are dying to watch.
+With the help of IMDB it also provides valuable information on the movie/series you are looking for.
+The prototype directory contains the mockups corresponding to the project.
+If you want to test it please do !

 ## How to launch the project
 #### Prerequisites
   - Install the last version of Node.js and NPM (very important on Codio)